jennyjyounglee/AclustsCCA/README.md

 ## 0. What is AclustsCCA?

+AclustsCCA a two stage framework to test the association between multiple exposures and multiple outcomes.

-AclustsCCA a two stage frame work The framework of `AclustsCCA` consists of two parts The goal of AclustsCCA is to …
+The framework of `AclustsCCA` consists of two parts The goal of AclustsCCA is to …

 ## 1. Installation